OpenMDAO/Aviary/aviary/docs/introduction.md

 The Aviary documentation contains a number of tutorials and example problems to teach important concepts and ways Aviary can be used.
 For new users, reading the **Getting Started** section should be your first step.
 Example problems can be found in the **User Guides**.

 ## User Guide
-The user guide provides tutorials and explanations on how to use Aviary for various types of aircraft design problems.
+The User Guide provides tutorials and explanations on how to use Aviary for various types of aircraft design problems.

 ## Theory Guide
 The [Theory Guide](theory_guide/intro) gives a much deeper explanation of the equations and modeling assumptions behind Aviary.